Isaiahfeldt/Chestnut/README.md

 - Redstone torches
 - Lecterns

-More block types may be added over time.
+More block types may be added over time or by request.

 ## Installation